 Mateo began painting narrative scenes providing social commentary on contemporary Pueblo life.
 Subject matter for his paintings falls into four categories: “Addictions,” “Indian Gaming,” “Bonnie and Clyde,” and “Voices at Wounded Knee,” according to writer Gregory Schaaf, PhD.
 He moved towards mixed media and began working with historical photographs his “Dancers” series, which often employs a technique he personally invented that incorporates asphalt into the surface.

 Today, he is not only a successful painter, but also a writer, curator, and educator.
-He lives in Pojaque with his wife Melissa and his four children.
+He lives in Pojoaque with his wife Melissa and his four children.

 - Artist: Mateo Romero

 - Project Year: 2013

 - Website: N/A